icrc/openmrs-module-patientgrid/omod/README.md

 `description` precise grid description

-<i style='color:red'>*</i>`columns`
+<i style='color:red'>*</i>`columns` A list or an array of column metadata where each element is metadata for a single
-A list or an array of column metadata where each element is metadata for a single column, see [Patient Grid Column Resource](#patient-grid-column) for properties
+column on the grid, see [Grid Column Resource](#grid-column) for properties

 `owner` The user the grid belongs to, a null value is interpreted as a system grid visible to everyone

 **Note** This resource inherits all other standard metadata properties

-### Patient Grid Column
+### Grid Column
-Encapsulates metadata about a single patient grid column
+Encapsulates metadata about a single column on a patient grid

 #### Properties
 <i style='color:red'>*</i>`name` A unique column name, only needs to be unique in the context of a single grid